-The Building Committee meets the first Tuesday of every month at 9 Washington Street in Attleboro, MA (at our Habitat ReStore location).
 As the most active committee in the affiliate, the Building Committee is responsible for all aspects of both home construction and the “A Brush With Kindness” program.
 Under the leadership of the Chair, members of the Building Committee plan our projects, coordinate architectural work, work with municipal agencies and supervise the crews of volunteers who work on our houses and projects.
 Architects are always needed!
-If you can help, please contact our Building Committee Chairperson at email@example.com.
+If you can help, please contact our Building Committee Chairperson firstname.lastname@example.org

 The Site Selection/Land Acquisition Committee meetings are scheduled as needed by the Committee Chairperson.
 The committee has the responsibility of identifying and selecting possible land and real estate that will support future Habitat builds.
 The ultimate challenge the committee faces is finding and acquiring buildable land that meets the tough financial parameters set.
 In order to build an affordable home, the committee works to find land that is eligible for donation (municipal land), land being auctioned off, or land that is priced within the range acceptable for our affordable home construction budget.
 Individuals with skills in Real Estate Law and administration have historically been extremely successful in supporting the Land Acquisition Committee.
 If you can help, please contact email@example.com

 This committee works very closely with all other committees and agencies of the affiliate.
-We need people who are skilled in writing grant requests, issuing press releases and spreading the word of the good work Old Colony Habitat is doing every day throughout Bristol and Norfolk counties.
-The committee is also called upon to assist with our annual Appeal Campaign.
+Volunteers who are passionate about helping the community and who are skilled in writing grant requests, issuing press releases, and social media.
+Spreading the word about the good work Old Colony Habitat is doing every day throughout Bristol and Norfolk counties is a large component to our success.
+The committee is also called upon to assist with our annual Fund Appeal, fundraising events and helping us increase our visibility across all of the communities we serve.
 Getting the word out on the work we are doing is a critical volunteer role and your participation in the Public Relations Committee will help get us there.
-We are currently engaged in marketing the affiliate through social media, our websites, press releases, outreach to organizations and churches, and recognition of our supporters.
-If you would like to help with our Public Relations activities, contact us at email@example.com.
+We are currently engaged in marketing the affiliate through social media including our website, Instagram, LinkedIn, Twitter, press releases, community partnerships including faith based organizations, associations, corporations and clubs.
+If you would like to help with our Public Relations/FundRaising activities, contact us at firstname.lastname@example.org

 The Family Services Committee has the difficult task of selecting partner families for our Habitat home builds.
 The committee solicits applications, informs potential homeowners about our program and conducts the extensive review process of qualified applicants to select the next partner family.
 Once selected, a family maintains a close relationship with an assigned sponsor from the Family Services Committee as they go through the homeowner education process and embark on the journey of responsibility that goes with owning your own home.
 If you like to be at the “tip of the spear” in bettering the lives of families in need, then participating on this committee is for you!
 Contact us at email@example.com